Genivia/ugrep/README.md

   formats are odc, newc, and crc (not the obsolete non-portable old binary cpio format).

-- **ugrep can match patterns across multiple lines**, such as comment blocks in source code.
+- **ugrep matches patterns across multiple lines**, such as comment blocks in source code.
 This feature supports matching that could otherwise only be done with utilities like `sed`, for example: